CyberMonitor/orquestra-docs/v1/content/quantum-engine/runtime.md

 ---

 ### Overview
+When requesting a step to run as part of a workflow, Orquestra provides the connection between the underlying infrastructure and your step through the use of the runtime.

-Runtimes provide a lifecycle framework for steps in a workflow.
-Runtimes typically:
+Runtimes provide a lifecycle framework for steps in a workflow as follows:
-- ensure all orquestra components are available in the step context
+- ensure all Orquestra components are available in the step context
 - aid in type checking all inputs to the step
 - deserialize input data
 - ensure the step has all dependencies required to run successfully